rezzycavalheiro/MachineLearning/README.md

 # Machine Learning

-Machine Learning algorithms implemented using th diabetes and the breast cancer database.
+Machine Learning algorithms implemented using the diabetes and the breast cancer database.
 Data can be changed for any of them.

-Algoritms used:
+### Algoritms used:

 - Decision Tree Classifier
 - K neighbors Classifier